 Are you interested in preventing falls?
 QTUG™ provides Falls risk score (a statistical estimate of a patients' risk of having a fall).
 It also provides a statistical estimate of Frailty.
-The Falls risk score and Frailty scores have been extensively validated by eight years of research.
+The Falls risk score and Frailty scores have been extensively validated by nine years of research.

 Does your patient have a gait and mobility impairment?
 QTUG™ can identify specific gait and mobility problems by automatic, colour-coded comparison of patient's mobility (e.g. standing, walking turning) against average values for age and gender.
 The results are colour coded to highlight potential mobility issues.